thecodeteam/mosaicme/README.md

 Mosaicme is a [Microservice](http://en.wikipedia.org/wiki/Microservices "Microservices") application that retrieves images from selected Twitter feeds, stores them on an [object store](http://en.wikipedia.org/wiki/Object_storage "Object Store"), and then it process them to build a mosaic based on a selected set of pictures.

-Mosaicme's goal is to provide developers with working example in how to build a distributed microservice application using best practices.
-The application includes the following
+The MosaicMe application is a demo application to showcase how to design, build, and deploy a MicroService application.
+We have followed the best practices shared by the [12 Factor App](http://12factor.net/) manifest and best of breed DevOps practices to showcase how to do continuous integration (CI) and Continuous Deployment (CD) to automate the deployment of the application.
+The application includes the following:

 - Use of Linux containers to host each service.
 - Use of Object stores.